Updated 5 August

 Women who have had a kidney transplant, or take immunosuppression for kidney diseases, are defined as “extremely vulnerable” by Public Health England.
 If you are contacted to confirm that you are in this group, you are advised to follow any shielding measures in place where you live to keep yourself safe, irrespective of pregnancy.
 This information is now subject to update, and advice from the Royal College of Obstetricians and Gynaecologists is helpful.

 Women who are currently pregnant

 Pregnancy has not been associated with more severe Covid-19 disease in women, nor have an effect on babies’ development.
 However there is limited information on this so far and interactions between kidney disease, pregnancy and coronavirus have not been excluded.

 Pregnant women with kidney disease are defined as “vulnerable individuals” and should follow Public Health England advice on social distancing.

 Careful monitoring during pregnancy remains important for women with kidney disease.
 You may be advised by your local team that most appointments can be conducted by telephone.
 If you have concerns about your pregnancy, contact your antenatal clinic assessment team for advice.

 Women who are considering a pregnancy

-Women with kidney disease who are considering pregnancy should take note of the uncertain but possible increased risks to their health and their baby’s health associated with COVID-19.
+Women with kidney disease who are considering pregnancy should take note of the uncertain but possible increased risks to their and their baby’s health associated with Covid-19.